nDenerserve/SmartPi/readme.md

 ##### Install go
 Download the archive and extract it into /usr/local, creating a Go tree in /usr/local/go.
-Currently version 1.17.2 is up to date.
+Currently version 1.18.2 is up to date.
 You may need to adapt the filename according to latest version.

     cd /usr/local
-   # curl -s https://storage.googleapis.com/golang/go1.17.4.linux-arm64.tar.gz | sudo tar -xvz

     sudo wget https://go.dev/dl/go1.18.2.linux-arm64.tar.gz
     sudo tar -xvzf go1.18.2.linux-arm64.tar.gz